Gotham Gives invests in programs that create opportunities for everyone.”

 The High Line is an innovative public space on the reclaimed elevated rail line on NYC's West Side of Manhattan.
 It is both a park and an outdoor art gallery that creates a unique experience and unusual perspective that is open to all.
 As a board member, Joanne Wilson has guided the High Line since its inception, including maintaining a focus on community connections, and continues to champion the organization's expansions.

-The new Perelman Performing Arts Center (PAC) will open in downtown NYC in Fall 2023.
-Gotham Gives is supporting both the capital campaign and program development.
-Programming will include topics about communities of color and works by artists of color; free performances in a public space will be offered.
-The PAC will directly engage with NYC's diverse neighborhoods to encourage involvement and attendance.
+The Perelman Performing Arts Center (PAC) opened in downtown NYC in Fall 2023.
+Gotham Gives supported both the capital campaign and program development.
+Its innovative programming features topics about communities of color and works by artists of color as well as numerous commissioned pieces.
+The PAC idirectly engages with NYC's diverse neighborhoods to encourage involvement and attendance.
+Free performances are offered in a public space, a front porch for New York City!